johnfreed/signalmail/README.md

 ## Known issues

 - users are untrusted if they reinstall Signal and therefore messages don't come through.
+See https://github.com/AsamK/signal-cli/wiki/Manage-trusted-keys

-As a workaround you can manually trust the new key using signal-cli: `signal-cli -u yourNumber trust -a untrustedNumber`
+  As a workaround using signal-cli:
+	- If you don't care about security, you can manually trust the new key
+   `signal-cli -u yourNumber trust -a untrustedNumber`
+	- Better is to verify it with the remote number's SAFETY_NUMBER
+   `signal-cli -u yourNumber trust -v SAFETY_NUMBER -a untrustedNumber`

 ## ToDos